Inshal2007/CSCN71020_Group2/README.md

 ## Project Overview
 This is our group project for the CSCN71020 Software Implementation and Unit Testing course.
 We are enhancing a base polygon checker application by adding new features and implementing comprehensive unit tests.

-## Current Status - Week 2
+## Current Status - Week 3
-We are currently working on improving the triangle analysis features and preparing for rectangle functionality development.
+We are currently starting rectangle feature development after completing all triangle functionality.

 ## Completed Features
-- Basic triangle type detection (Equilateral, Isosceles, Scalene)
+- Complete triangle analysis system (type detection + angle calculations)
-- Simple menu system for user interaction
+- Robust input validation to prevent program crashes
-- Project repository setup and team collaboration
+- Professional output formatting with clean display

-## In Progress - Triangle Features
+- Advanced angle classification (Acute, Right-angled, Obtuse)
-- Input validation to prevent program crashes
+- Project repository setup and team collaboration workflow

-- Separate line input for triangle sides
+## In Progress - Rectangle Features
-- Interior angle calculations for valid triangles
+- Four-point coordinate input system with validation
-- Comprehensive unit test coverage
+- Smart corner detection algorithm (second approach for extra marks)

-## Planned Features - Rectangle Module
+- Rectangle validation with perimeter and area calculations
-- Four-point coordinate input system
+- Professional output display for rectangle analysis

-- Rectangle validation algorithms
+## Planned Features
-- Perimeter and area calculations
+- Comprehensive unit test suite for all functionality
-- Advanced point ordering for extra marks
+- Code documentation and final project polish

 ## Team Workflow
 Each team member works on their own feature branches.
 We follow a systematic approach: